gktttw/online_course/README.md

 spring stop
 ```

-# delete dependent: :destroy N+1 query

-use destroy_all and foreign_key on_delete cascade
+- delete dependent: :destroy N+1 query: use destroy_all and foreign_key on_delete cascade